 Obligations of a Postdoctoral Scholar

-- Participates actively and conscientiously in a research project(s) outlined in discussion with the faculty mentor.
+- Participates actively and conscientiously in a research project(s) outlined in discussion with the faculty.

-- Seeks regular feedback on his/hers performance and participates in a formal evaluation by the mentor at least annually (Annual Review Form)
+- Seeks regular feedback on his/hers performance and participates in a formal evaluation by the mentor at least annually (via UNeVal online performance evaluation system).

-- Exhibits good laboratory practice such as careful maintenance of research record and compliance with guidelines for biosafety and those involving animals and human subjects in research.
+- Exhibits good laboratory practice such as careful maintenance of research record and compliance with guidelines for biosafety and those involving animals and human subjects.

-- Complies with UNMC policies and guidelines on scientific conduct, intellectual property and laboratory safety.
+- Complies with UNMC policies and guidelines on scientific conduct, intellectual property, and laboratory practices.

 - Maintains collegial conduct towards mentor and co-workers.

-- Attends Orientation and mandatory Responsible Conduct in Research (RCR) workshop in the freshman year.
-Attends career development workshops/seminars (i.e., grant-writing workshops, placement workshops and workshops to improve scientific writing and presentation).
+- Attends Orientation and mandatory Responsible Conduct in Research (RCR) workshop in the first year.
+Attends career development workshops/seminars (i.e., grant-writing workshops, placement workshops and workshops.

 - Ensures that a mutually agreed upon set of expectations and goals are in place at the outset of the postdoctoral training.

-- Provides adequate facilities, resources and guidance to achieve the agreed upon goals of the project.
+- Provides adequate facilities, resources, and guidance to achieve the agreed upon goals of the postdoctoral scholar.

 - Ensures timely submission of the scholar’s research for publication/presentation and that he/she gets appropriate credit

-- Ensures that a scholar attends Orientation and mandatory Responsible Conduct in Research (RCR) workshop in the freshman year.
+- Ensures that a scholar attends Orientation and mandatory Responsible Conduct in Research (RCR) workshop in their first year.